top of page

 traditional publishing to how to use KDP (Kindle Direct Publishing) on Amazon.

-Lodi Public Library (201 W. Locust Street, Lodi)
+Lodi Public Library (201 W. Locust Street, Lodi).
+For additional information,

 we’ll talk about weak verbs and strong verbs.
 Weak verbs fail to conjure a clear